☀︎

 4. New products?

 The current plan is to cobble a Voltron-style solution from different manufacturers and software organizations into as cohesive a platform as possible.
 One that mirrors the product line of a consumer-focused tech company like Apple.
-That pros and regular folks alike know they can go to and have their IT needs solved.
+That pros and regular folks alike know they can go to and have IT needs solved without compromising their integrity.
 A line that pulls in a few directions instead of forty-two.

 The League of Non-Aligned Worlds is a forum of independent alien worlds that are not formally aligned with or against any major power and which for various reasons had banded together for mutual military support, diplomacy, and trade.
 Membership in the League is flexible and constantly changing in response to the shifting circumstances and events in the galaxy.

-The idea is that expecting customers to navigate dozens of different hardware vendors and hundreds of software providers (“distros”) for support is not practical, and so one of the main goals is to unify them into a few principals.
+The idea here is that expecting customers to navigate dozens of different hardware vendors and hundreds of software providers (“distros”) for support is not practical, and so one of the main goals is to unify them into a few principals—an “Army of Light” so to speak.

 Brainstorming a Unified Storefront